ssardina-agts/jadex-swi/doc/how_to.md

     kb.getModule();

-see also the JPL documentation.
+for further information, see the JPL documentation.